PIR schemes with small download complexity and low storage requirements: Optimal download complexity

 \subsection{Download complexity $R+1$}

 The final two results of this section concentrate on the extreme case when the download complexity is exactly $R+1$.
-Recall that the download complexity is a worst case measure, so $R+1$ is an upper bound on the number of bits downloaded for any query, and there exists a query where $R+1$ bits are downloaded.
+Recall that the download complexity is a worst case measure: every query results in at most $R+1$ bits being downloaded, and there exists a query where $R+1$ bits are downloaded.

 \begin{corollary} Let the database contain $k$ records with $k\geq 3$.
 Any PIR scheme with a total download of exactly $R+1$ bits requires 1 bit to be downloaded from each of $R$ or $R+1$ different servers in response to any query. \end{corollary} \begin{proof} The special case of Theorem~\ref{thm:binarydownload} when $x=1$ shows that no server replies with more than $1$ bit.
 For the download complexity to be $R+1$, no more than $R+1$ servers can respond non-trivially.
 Since the user deduces the value of an $R$-bit record from the bits it has downloaded, at least $R$ servers must reply to any query. \end{proof}